-About the simultaneously, they also formed CECOMAF (Comité Européen des Constructeurs de Matériel Frigorifique) to deal with questions related to refrigeration equipment.
+Simultaneously, they also formed CECOMAF (Comité Européen des Constructeurs de Matériel Frigorifique) to deal with the issues related to refrigeration equipment.

 Since the very beginning, there was a close co-operation between the two committees, mainly in the field of technical regulations and standardization.

-Each Committee however kept its own independence and involved more and more countries, as the European Union expanded.
-Even Associations from non EU member countries became member of CECOMAF or CECMA (CECMA changed its name in 1964 to become EUROVENT).
+Each Committee, however, kept its independence and opened to more countries, as the European Union expanded.
+Even Associations from non-EU member countries became members of CECOMAF or CECMA.
+In 1964, CECMA changed its name to EUROVENT.
 EUROVENT and CECOMAF grew up to a membership of 15 associations.

-In the late 1980's, EUROVENT set up a programme for the performance certification of aerological equipment.
-CEN (Comité Européen de normalization expanded and called more and more for the expertise of the EUROVENT and CECOMAF experts).
-Environmental concerns became more and more important (Ozone depletion, climate change, energy efficiency...).
-The experts of both Committees met more and more to discuss matters of common interest.
+In the late 1980s, EUROVENT set up a programme for the performance certification of aerological equipment.
+CEN (Comité Européen de Normalisation) expanded and asked more often for the expertise of the EUROVENT and CECOMAF experts.
+The importance of environmental concerns increased with the constantly rising issues such as ozone depletion, climate change, and energy efficiency.
+The experts of both Committees started to meet often to discuss matters of common interest.

-Since 1994 it was therefore decided to organize the annual General Assemblies of both Committees at the same time in the same place and to prepare a strategic alliance between EUROVENT and CECOMAF.
-These discussions where finalized in June 1996 in Lyon (France) where both associations decided to form one single trade association EUROVENT/CECOMAF , the European Committee of Air Handling and Refrigeration Equipment Manufacturers.
+In 1994, they decided to organize the annual General Assemblies of both Committees with a fixed time and place with the aim of preparing a strategic alliance between EUROVENT and CECOMAF.
+These discussions where finalized in June 1996 in Lyon (France) where both associations decided to form one single trade association EUROVENT/CECOMAF, the European Committee of Air Handling and Refrigeration Equipment Manufacturers.

-In 2006, the EUROVENT/CECOMAF changed its name to officially become EUROVENT.
+In 2006, the EUROVENT/CECOMAF changed its name and officially became EUROVENT.

 Today, EUROVENT has 15 member associations from 12 countries representing more than 1 000 companies.

-For more information on members of the Eurovent Association, click here.
+For more information on the members of the Eurovent Association, click here.